This page gives you a brief introduction to what I have to offer your organization, along with what you can expect.

 “Programming is an intricate puzzle of infinite possibilities and details interacting with a human being – a dynamic, changing system.” ~ Dr. Amy

 Programming for Strength Gains.
-Approved for CE credit by ACE, NSCA, ACSM, AAAI/ISMA, AFPA, IACET, SCW, and YMCA and packed with real world tips, this workshop is designed to complement and enhance your existing strength programs.
+Approved for CE credit by ACE, NSCA, ACSM, AAAI/ISMA, AFPA, IACET, NSCF, SCW, AEA, YMCA and more!
+Packed with real world tips, this workshop is designed to complement and enhance your existing strength programs.
 Explore how to apply new research on the timing of key programming variables to maximize strength gains.
 Discover how to time the frequency, mode, volume, intensity, and duration of training sessions to design effective and safe concurrent training programs while not forgetting about cardiovascular and flexibility training.
 In this dynamically delivered workshop, you will learn how to:

 *Approved through ACE, NSCA, ACSM, AAAI/ISMA, AFPA, IACET, NSPA, SCW, and YMCA for .1 (ACE) and .2 hours all other agencies.